stjepangrgic/stjepangrgic.com/pages/work/vip-xmass-chat.md

 Vip Xmas Chat was a promotional “chat” application that was part of a Christmas campaign for telecommunication company Vipnet Hrvatska (A1 Telekom Austria Group) aimed at raising brand awareness among a younger audience.
 I worked on it while employed at agency Gray Entourage.

 ### My role
 I was involved in the whole creative process - from character concepts to final delivery.
-But my main responsibilities were character illustrations and app design.
+But my primary responsibilities were character illustrations and app design.

 ### The challenge
 Early in campaign development I suggested we could use stylized characters and I could draw them.
 But I have never done anything like that before.

 So the challenges were:
-- Can I illustrate characters using a rather limited color palette
+- Can I illustrate characters using a somewhat limited colour palette
-- Can I design “chat boot” app
+- Can I design a “chat boot” application

 ## Characters
-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Earum dolorum cumque, dolorem impedit deserunt, consequatur libero exercitationem cupiditate nulla quisquam laudantium ab expedita dolor dolore et quibusdam incidunt itaque officia!
+Characters were based on Christmas mood with an entertaining twist.
+The team had a lot of fun conceptualizing them, and I enjoyed drawing them.

 <figure class="project-width">
   <simg name="stjepangrgic-project-vip-chat-character-bozidar.jpg" />